 Bulk Meat Share FAQ

 Many of your questions will be addressed below.
 However, feel free to reach out to us for further clarification!
-We are happy to help you through the process.
+We are happy to help you.

 How much meat will I get?
 How much freezer space do I need?